Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/docs/bitbox/rawtransactions.md

 ### `decodeRawTransaction`

-Return an Array of JSON objects representing the serialized, hex\-encoded transactions.
+Return an Array of JSON objects representing the serialized, hex-encoded transactions.

 #### Arguments